ADHD Guide

 The reason this approach sticks is that it removes every barrier that makes traditional budgets fail:

-• No categorization decisions — the system auto-sorts based on keywords
+• No categorization decisions — three buckets, that’s the whole system

 • No perfection required — logging 60% of expenses still gives you a clearer picture than 0%